Orbi home mesh wifi system: Pros, cons and tips

 I = P / V

-A few other examples from our ‘Electricity usage and electricity cost calculators‘ page that may be of your interest:
+Here are a few other examples from our ‘Electricity usage and electricity cost calculators‘ page that may be of your interest:

-All of our house appliances and devices like the washing machine, the dishwasher, the TV or the printer are plugged to a wall socket.
+Our house appliances and devices like the washing machine, the dishwasher, the TV, or the printer are plugged into a wall socket.

-So, with a power consumption meter we can determine how much electricity our appliances or devices are using and, more importantly, we can measure the electricity usage over a period of time.
+So, with a power consumption meter, we can determine how much electricity our appliances or devices are using, and, more importantly, we can measure the electricity usage over time.

-If you want to find out how you can use a plug in power meter to measure your electricity usage and electricity cost, have a look to this YouTube video.
+If you want to learn how to use a plug-in power meter to measure your electricity usage and cost, watch this YouTube video.

-Energy conservation can be defined as the decision and the act of using less energy
+Energy conservation can be defined as the decision and the act of using less energy.

 Energy conservation both benefit you and the environment

-The act of saving and conserving electricity does benefit you because you will be paying less on your energy bills.
+The act of saving and conserving electricity does benefit you because you will be paying less for your energy bills.

-And it also does benefit the environment because conserving electricity prevents any unnecessary waste of natural resources.
+And it also benefits the environment because conserving electricity prevents unnecessary waste of natural resources.

-Now, at individual level it may not look worth to try to save a few watts here or there.
+At the individual level, it may not look worth trying to save a few watts here or there.

-Still, every little counts and if hundreds or thousands of us do save a little every time, it will make an important contribution towards conserving our natural resources.
+Still, every little one counts, and if hundreds or thousands of us save a little every time, it will make an important contribution towards conserving our natural resources.

-For example, if 9000 households would manage to save as little as 10 Watts per day (0,01 kWh) that would add to 32850 Kilowatt hour (kWh) saved per year.
+For example, if 9000 households save as little as 10 Watts per day (0,01 kWh), that would add to 32850 Kilowatt hours (kWh) saved annually.

 9000 households x 0,01 kWh per day x 365 days per year